Scott McLellan, founder of No Graft No Glory

 Clarity · Control · Consistency

 The ones that struggled were doing it in the wrong order.
 Or doing two of the three and wondering why things kept slipping.
-Effort was rarely the problem.
-Structure was.

 01